Brownfields Program Environmental and Economic Benefits

-Through fiscal year 2019, on average, $17.45 was leveraged for each EPA Brownfields dollar and 9 jobs leveraged per $100,000 of EPA brownfields funds expended on assessment, cleanup, and revolving loan fund cooperative agreements.
+Through fiscal year 2020, on average, $20.13 was leveraged for each EPA Brownfields dollar and 10.3 jobs were leveraged per $100,000 of EPA brownfields funds expended on assessment, cleanup, and revolving loan fund cooperative agreements.

 A 2017 study concluded that cleaning up brownfield properties led to residential property value increases of 5 - 15.2% within 1.29 miles of the sites.1 Analyzing data near 48 of those brownfields, another study found an estimated $29 to $97 million in additional tax revenue for local governments in a single year after cleanup—2 to 7 times more than the $12.4 million EPA contributed to the cleanup of those brownfields.2 Initial anecdotal surveys indicate a reduction in crime in recently revitalized brownfields areas.

 Opportunity to expand the assessment program and leverage funds and jobs has increased.
 Policy clarification allows the use of site assessment dollars for environmental assessments in conjunction with efforts to promote area-wide planning around brownfield sites.
 The use of funds for these purposes is particularly important in economically distressed areas.
 In certain instances, where assessments reveal immediate threats to the environment or human health, EPA could implement a more programmatic use of removal funds.

 1 Haninger, K., L. Ma, and C. Timmins.
 2017.
 The Value of Brownfield Remediation.
 Journal of the Association of Environmental and Resource Economists 4(1): 197-241.